-Technology is pervasive and part of the fabric of all functions.
+Technology is pervasive and rooted in all business functions.
 Many of today’s business initiatives involve strategies to implement novel technologies or to refine information management.
 While digital initiatives thrive, it is unclear if businesses are achieving digital maturity: from incidental digital transformation to optimised and integrated approaches.
 Only 32% of big enterprises have attained some level of maturity.
 We explore all the vital ingredients of digital maturation and look at how your organisation can:

 - Build a roadmap to digital maturity